tagion/tagion/docs/gov/manifesto/index.md

 # The Tagion Manifesto

-_Written by Decard (decard.io), the initial steward of the Tagion network January 10, 2025_ (Download Manifesto as [PDF](https://www.tagion.org/resources/tagion-manifesto.pdf))
+_Written by Decard (decard.io), the initial steward of the Tagion network, published on January 10, 2025_ (Download Manifesto as [PDF](https://www.tagion.org/resources/tagion-manifesto.pdf))